tipi-build/docs/02-conventions.md

 Take the idea of building a game project.
 This game project will contain:

-1. the game domain with the player characters, game menu and so on
+1. The game domain with the player characters, game menu and so on
-2. the game app itself
+2. The game app itself
-3. tools apps like game maps and texture editor
+3. Tools apps like game maps and texture editor

-The directory could look like this
+The directory could look like this:

 <div class="columns">
   <div class="column is-10">